-Workshop sessions run for 8 or 4 consecutive weeks.
+Online workshop sessions run for 4 consecutive weeks:

-June 7-Jul 2.
-All class time are in Eastern Time (New York).
+All classes are in Eastern Time (New York).
+For additional information or questions, please email [email protected].

 LADIES: Traditionally a leotard, tights, and ballet slippers are worn in ballet classes.
 You may need a sports bra or other type of support under your leotard, and you can wear a ballet skirt or dance shorts over your leotard and tights if you like!
 A unitard is also a good choice.
 Pink, white or black ballet slippers are all ok though you can get started in socks or jazz shoes (if you cannot get slippers right away).
 Also, your hair needs to be secured firmly back and out of your eyes for safety during turns!

 GENTLEMEN: Traditionally a fitted T-shirt or mans leotard, tights, dance shorts, or fitted sweatpants, and ballet slippers are worn in ballet classes.
 A dance belt under your tights for safety and support is recommended.
 Black or white ballet slippers are best for men though you can wear socks or jazz shoes to get started (if you cannot get your slippers right away).
 If your hair is long enough to get in your eyes it is important to secure it back out of your face for safety during turns!

 This workshop will introduce the beginning student to basic Theater and Jazz techniques by starting with a thorough warm-up that focuses on teaching vocabulary, building muscle strength, and energizing the body and mind for class.
 From there, we will work on some Theater Jazz movement and eventually assimilate some of the vocabulary into a routine where we will simultaneously work on executing the steps and telling a story.
 It’s everything theater dancer should be, but at a pace a singer/actor/mover can keep up with!
 We will get back to the basics and set a strong foundation to build upon